dpawlows/Foundations-of-Scientific-Computing/_build/html/_sources/lessons/L1/anaconda-intro.rst.txt

     Spyder IDE

-The IDE is made up of a toolbar and 3 main sub windows: the editor, console, and command line.
+The IDE is made up of a toolbar and 3 main panels: the editor, console, and help.

 The toolbar
 ^^^^^^^^^^^